bsanyi/paxos_kv/README.md

     PaxosKV.put(key, value, pid: pid)

 The attached `pid` is in this case monitored by all acceptors.
 When the monitor goes down, the key is considered no longer valid, and it is erased from the state of the acceptors.

 Monitor down messages don't get lost.
 They are delivered even when a remote pid is monitored and the remote host is disconnected.
 In `PaxosKV` this is beneficial.
 This mechanism handles network splits well.

 You can check the pid associated with a `key` by calling `PaxosKV.pid(key)`.
-It returns `nil` if there's no pid associated with the key, or there's no key registered at all.
+It returns `{:ok, pid}` if there's a pid associated with the key, or `{:error, :not_found}` if there's no key registered.
+You can use the `default: d` option to return `{:ok, d}` instead when the key is not found.

 You can also attach cluster node names to key-value pairs. `PaxosKV` will delete the key when the given node goes down or disconnects:

     PaxosKV.put(key, value, node: node)

 The options `pid:` and `node:` can be used together.
 In case one of them triggers, the key-value pair is removed.
 The order of the options does not matter. `PaxosKV.node(key)` can be used to get the node set by `node: _` option.
+It returns `{:ok, node}` if there's a node associated with the key, or `{:error, :not_found}` if there's no key registered.
+You can use the `default: d` option to return `{:ok, d}` instead when the key is not found.

+You can also bind a key-value pair to the lifetime of another key.
+When the referenced key is deleted, all keys bound to it will also be removed:

+    PaxosKV.put(key1, value1, key: key2)

+This creates a dependency where `key1` will be automatically deleted when `key2` is removed from the store.
+This is useful for creating hierarchical relationships between keys.

+Additionally, you can set a time-to-live for a key-value pair using the `until:` option:

+    PaxosKV.put(key, value, until: PaxosKV.Helpers.now() + 60_000)

+The `until:` option takes a timestamp in milliseconds (system time).
+The key-value pair will be automatically removed when the system time reaches the specified timestamp. `PaxosKV.Helpers.now()` returns the current system time in milliseconds, making it easy to set relative expiration times.

+All these options (`pid:`, `node:`, `key:`, and `until:`) can be combined.
+If any of the conditions triggers, the key-value pair will be removed.

 There's another strange way to erase keys from `PaxosKV`, and that is by using buckets.
 A bucket is just a supervisor with its child processes from the BEAMs